 Best time to visit Cinque Terre

-I think that September and October are the perfect months to visit Cinque Terre.
-Most of the summer tourists will have left, and temperatures won’t be too hot.
+September and October are the perfect months to visit Cinque Terre.
+Most summer tourists will have left, and temperatures won’t be too hot.

 Towards the end of spring is also a great time, from mid-April to mid-May.
 The weather will be pleasant, and there will be fewer people around, although the chances of rain are higher.

-Depending on what your plans are we suggest:
+Depending on what your plans are, we suggest the following:

 - Mid-May to the beginning of June or September: if moving around by train is your thing.